 Actually, this is the first time in my life I haven't had a "night job" on the side.
 Maybe I'm getting old.
 In the past, I have done a lot of different things, none of which have particularly involved actually making money, which is sort of the reason I'm not doing much of anything on the side at the moment.
 The most recent one involved co-authoring a book on alcohol withdrawal treatment.
-(If you follow the link, you may note a slight similarity in website design.)

 I grew up in Rochester, NY, although I'm pretty much the sort of American who gets on a plane the day after graduating from high school and never comes back.
 My theory is that this country consists of people who know they're never going to leave their home town and people who know that they will be gone before the ink is dry on their high school diploma.
 That was me.

 Rochester was, in some ways, an interesting place to grow up in the 60s and 70s.
 Back then, it was, for most of its inhabitants, an island of middle-class stability.
 Kodak never laid anyone off, Xerox was hiring like crazy, and it seemed like it would always be that way.
 Even though it had one of the first urban riots of the 60s, the poor were mostly invisible.
 Unless you were poor, of course.

 I've been back to Rochester recently, and it's quite a different world.
 Kodak and Xerox have laid off 10s of thousands, and the old "white ethnics" have died or retired (white immigrant communities were strong enough when I was a kid to keep a German-language newspaper going into the early 70s).